Fer-Jg/TownyAdvanced-Spanish/TownyAPI.md

 -   Our [ShopPlotUtil](https://github.com/TownyAdvanced/Towny/blob/master/src/com/palmergames/bukkit/towny/utils/ShopPlotUtil.java) provides easy-to-use tests to query if a player can make a shop at a location.

+## Working with Town and TownBlock MetaData

+Visit [this](https://github.com/TownyAdvanced/Towny/wiki/Configuring-Metadata-in-Towns-and-Townblocks) page for instructions on manipulating MetaData Towny can save for you.

 ## Example plugins using the TownyAPI:

 -   [TownyFlight](https://github.com/TownyAdvanced/TownyFlight)